lbl-srg/obc/specification/source/process.rst

 in the Commissioning and Functional Verification Tool (9).
 If the verification tests fail, the implementation needs to be corrected.

-For closed-loop performance assessment and verification, `Modelica models <http://simulationresearch.lbl.gov/modelica/>`_ of the HVAC systems and controls will be linked to a Modelica envelope model or to
+For closed-loop performance assessment and verification in the Controls Design Tool and Commissioning and Functional Verification Tool, `Modelica models <http://simulationresearch.lbl.gov/modelica/>`_ of the HVAC systems and controls will be linked to a Modelica envelope model or to